cloudfoundry-attic/cf-docs/source/docs/running/deploying-cf/openstack/validate_openstack.html.md

 ## <a id="api_access"></a> Can invoke large number of API calls? ##

-Your OpenStack might have API throttling (devstack enables throttling by default) which may mean that BOSH requests to OpenStack fail dramatically, or perhaps fail temporarily (whilst waiting for the API throttle to expire).
+Your OpenStack might have API throttling (devstack enables throttling by default) which may mean that BOSH requests to OpenStack fail dramatically, or perhaps fail temporarily (while waiting for the API throttle to expire).

 Try the following to see if you may be affected by API throttling: